 - use them as gift boxes/wraps

 Ready to make your own mitten ornaments?
 Let me show you how quick and easy they are to construct!
-The mitten ornaments pattern can be purchased here or get it free when you join my sewing or craft newsletter.
+The mitten ornaments pattern are available here.

 - fleece scraps